jclo/kasar/_site-theme-start/.kasar/theme/img/README.md

 # README

-Copy here the image specific to your theme.
+Copy here the images specific to your theme.

+That's all!

+-- oOo --